danman231/youtube-thumbnail-downloader-ext/memory-bank/documentation.md

    - Used minimalist transparent PNGs as temporary placeholders
    - Reason: Allows extension to load in Chrome without icon-related errors

+### March 30, 2023 - Fix Context Menu for YouTube Previews (Step 2 Update)

+1. Updated `background.js` (lines 1-21)
+   - Added a second context menu item with different triggers
+   - Expanded contexts to include "link" and "video" elements
+   - Added documentUrlPatterns to target YouTube pages specifically
+   - Reason: Addresses the issue where video previews prevented the context menu from appearing

 ## Technical Considerations

 - Used Manifest V3 as required by Chrome for modern extensions